Impeachment: Peru

 Peru's president Pedro Pablo Kuczynski speaks about the impeachment process against him.
+His successor, Martín Vizcarra (left) was also impeached.

 The first impeachment process against Pedro Pablo Kuczynski, then the incumbent President of Peru since 2016, was initiated by the Congress of Peru on 15 December 2017.
 According to Luis Galarreta, the President of the Congress, the whole process of impeachment could have taken as little as a week to complete.
 This event was part of the second stage of the political crisis generated by the confrontation between the Government of Pedro Pablo Kuczynski and the Congress, in which the opposition Popular Force has an absolute majority.
 The impeachment request was rejected by the congress on 21 December 2017, for failing to obtain sufficient votes for the deposition.

 Since Kuczynski's failed impeachment, there have been three successful impeachments between 2020 and 2025, all of which have resulted in the removal of Martín Vizcarra, Pedro Castillo, and Dina Boluarte from office.